 Carlos Martin MD, PhD.
 Is Professor of Microbiology at the Faculty of Medicine at University of Zaragoza, Servicio de Microbiología, Hospital Miguel Servet.
-Carlos Martin is member of the Advisory Committee of Tuberculosis Vaccine Initiative (TBVI), with more than 30 years of experience in mycobacterial genetics and molecular epidemiology of TB.
+He is member of the Advisory Committee of Tuberculosis Vaccine Initiative (TBVI), with more than 30 years of experience in mycobacterial genetics and molecular epidemiology of TB.
 He and his team aim to develop novel tuberculosis vaccines and vaccination strategies to improve protection against pulmonary TB.
 Carlos Martin team designed and constructed MTBVAC, the first attenuated live M. tuberculosis vaccine in clinical trials, in collaboration with Professor Brigitte Gicquel team of Institut Pasteur in Paris.
-He is inventor of several patents on "tuberculosis vaccine" owned by the University of Zaragoza, which, are exclusive licensed to Biofabri as industrial and clinical developer partner.

 From the Microbioology School of Professor Gomez-Lus, focused his studies in the mechanisms of resistance in bacteria.
 Dr. Martin came to the University of Zaragoza from Pasteur Institute in Paris, where he worked as permanent researcher in the Unité de Génie Microbiologique (Professor Julian Davies) and under the direction of Brigitte Gicquel specializing in Bacterial Genetics and Molecular Biology of Mycobacteria.
 Prior at Pasteur, he studies the mechanisms of resistance, transposition and plasmids in bacteria in the Department of Biochemistry and Molecular Biology, University of Cantabria under the Direction of Juanma García-Lobo and Fernando de la Cruz.